The Algarve’s new property looks fantastic, but what is it like to stay at the Anantara Vilamoura?

 Hidden in plain sight, the adults-only pool sports beguiling shaded cabanas with Veuve Clicquot-branding set a discreet distance away from the other loungers.
 It’s a quiet haven you can disappear into for the whole day, with quick dips in the pool to cool you down, a bottle of chilled champagne and a platter of fresh fruit on hand.

 Vilamoura, with its marina packed with gleaming yachts, not forgetting its sunny beaches is just down the road.
+Its reputation as one of the best places to stay in the Algarve is well-deserved – wide, sandy beaches and high-end hotels rub shoulders with local eateries and traditional fish markets.

 Book onto one of the hotel’s entertaining tuk tuk tours for a whizz around the local area, learning about local sights and secret spots before retreating back into the quiet of the resort.